-How to Get Out of Debt With a Low Income
+How to Get Out of Debt on a Low Income

-Today’s popular financial advice tells consumers to cut out lattes and avocado toast if they want to get out of debt.
-But what if you’re barely making enough to cover basic living expenses?
-Getting out of debt with a low income is tough, but it’s not impossible.
+Internet financial “gurus” tell you to cut back on lattes and avocado toast if you want to get out of debt.
+But if you’re barely making enough to cover basic living expenses, getting out of debt isn’t so simple.

 Step 1: Stop acquiring new debts